chrisgleissner/spring-batch-rest/README.md

 `com.github.chrisgleissner.springbatchrest.addUniqueJobParameter` (default: true)

-Spring Batch prevents mutiple invocations of a job unless you use different properties (aka job parameters) each time.
+Spring Batch prevents repeated invocations of a job unless you use different properties (aka job parameters) each time.
 To bypass this, a unique property (ie. a random UUID) is added to each job invocation.